 • The role of subversive texts in shifting the balance of power in a globalized community.

-• The ability of texts to communicate non-mainstream/subversive/revolutionary ideas.
+• The ability of texts to communicate non-mainstream/subversive/

 • The potential of subversive texts to cross cultural, linguistic, and geopolitical boundaries.